A Brief Summary Of The Lehman Brothers Equity/Debt Class Action Litigation:

 NOTE: For any questions regarding the settlements described below, or submitting claims in connection with the settlements, please visit www.LehmanSecuritiesLitigationSettlement.com.

-In September 2013, the Court authorized class representatives who purchased Lehman-issued "structured products" to send notice of a proposed $120 million settlement that resolves claims against UBS Financial Services, Inc. and preliminarily certified a settlement class.
-This settlement is subject to final Court approval.
+In December 2013, the Court approved a $120 million settlement that resolves claims against UBS Financial Services, Inc. brought by class representatives who purchased Lehman-issued "structured products."
 For more information about this settlement, visit www.LehmanSPSettlement.com.

 This action arises out of Lehman Brothers Holdings Inc.’s